ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 ```

 ### Reader/Writer lock
-The lock's states fall into three categories:
+The lock’s states fall into three categories:
 - not held
 - held for writing by one thread
 - held for reading by one or more threads